laurent22/joplin-turndown/README.md

 **This is a mod of the original turndown package for use with Joplin.** The following changes have been made:

-- Remove JavaScript code from links
+- Remove JavaScript code from links.
-- Prevent newlines inside link text
+- Prevent newlines inside link text.
-- Fixed ordered lists indentation when there are more than 9 items
+- Fixed ordered lists indentation when there are more than 9 items.
+- Added support for `<picture>` tags.
+- Fixed encoding of anchor URLs.

 ### to-markdown has been renamed to Turndown.
 See the [migration guide](https://github.com/domchristie/to-markdown/wiki/Migrating-from-to-markdown-to-Turndown) for details.